LeonEricsson/Ensemble4DFlowNet/README.md

 Two ensemble frameworks, bagging and stacking, are available for model training and prediction.
 For non-ensemble 4DFlowNet instructions we refer to [4DFlowNet](https://github.com/EdwardFerdian/4DFlowNet) by Edward Ferdian.

 ### Prepare the data
 To generate pairs of high resolution (HR) and low resolution (LR) datasets, we assume the availability of an HR CFD dataset in HDF5 format.
 The HR dataset should contain 3D velocity fields (u, v, w) and maximum velocity scalars (u_max, v_max, w_max).
 Both these quantities should be defined over time, such that u = [T, X, Y, Z] and u_max = [T, max].
 Furthermore, we expect a 3D binary mask that defines the flow field regions of the data.
 This mask can either be static, indicated by mask = [1, X, Y, Z], or dynamic, indicated by [T, X, Y, Z].

-As an example we provide /data/example_data_HR.h5
+We provide an example dataset [here](https://kise-my.sharepoint.com/:f:/g/personal/david_marlevi_ki_se/Ek-o5tQrmqZPvDC6n2hx4soBFJRa8xWExxYfVYw_dX80bQ?email=david.marlevi%40ki.se&e=dAauTc).
+For convenience, place these inside a folder structure like /data/example_data_HR.h5.

 How to prepare training/validation dataset.